Wangoom: History

-Family names that have long associations with Wangoom over the period 1852 to 2011 include Melican, Adams, Crothers, Lee, Flett, Giles, Rea, O'Keefe, Trigg, Dixon, Wright, Mahood, Wickham, Glasgow, Henderson and Bell.
+Family names that have long associations with Wangoom over the period 1852 to 2011 include Melican, Adams, Crothers, Lee, Flett, Giles, Rea, O'Keefe, Trigg, Dixon, Wright, Mahood, Wickham, Glasgow, Henderson and Bell, Tozer.

 Lake Wangoom was a popular attraction for locals and visitors alike to conduct activities such as fishing and boating in the early days of white settlement however at the turn of the 20th century the lake dried out naturally and could no longer be relied upon as a regular water course.
 The lake land was sold to adjoining landholders and a pumping station set up to drain water from the lake to the nearby Hopkins River.
 There is no current public access to the 'lake'.

 The Wangoom State School (formally National School) operated from 1852 till its closure in 1992.
 The school building remains on site while the school house was sold and removed to Lake Gillear.
 The school grounds are now used as a 'Laser Strike' Venue.

 From 1933 to 1948, the Warrnambool Plumpton Coursing Club held Field Coursing events at the Wangoom Enclosure located off St.Mary's Road.
 During this period, the club held many of the states major classic events including the Victorian Oaks and Derby and the St. Leger stakes.